modu/website_grokit_ca/articles/web/BasicsOfRelationalDatabases/BasicsOfRelationalDatabases.markdown

 ### How Operations are Executed

-The basic mode of operation is simple to understand.
-First, the SELECT clause defines which _elements_ need to form the output.
-Those can be from the fact table or any of the dimension table.
+The SELECT clause defines which _elements_ need to form the output.
+The elements can be from the fact table or any of the dimension table.
 The FROM clause defines the source tables.
 The WHERE is just a set of predicate.
-The predicate run one-by-one, if any data is missing to run the predicate it is fetched from the dimension table.
-If all predicates match then the data will form the output.
+The predicates run one-by-one, if any data is missing to run the predicate, it is fetched from the dimension table.
+If all predicates match then the elements from the SELECT will be part of the output (the current _row_ is part of the output).

 ### Think of Cross Products